Hong Kong Occupy leaders tell students to retreat amid fears of violence

 The pro-democracy protests, which started in late September and have lasted well beyond many people's expectations, drew more than 100,000 on to the streets of Hong Kong at their peak.

-The Occupy founders said they planned to surrender to police on Wednesday for their role in gatherings labelled illegal by the government.
+The Occupy founders said they planned to surrender to police on Wednesday for their role in gatherings labeled illegal by the government.

 Tai said it was possible police would turn them away.